Photography and Video

 Medical Procedures

 Imagery should try to capture a sense of motion and progress.
-Consider choosing imagery where foreground, midground, and background are represented.
+Consider choosing photos or other illustrations where foreground, midground, and background are represented.
 Stylistically, shooting through foreground elements offers a dynamic and appealing look.
-As a brand, we prefer an observational image, where the subjects are not looking at the camera or smiling artificially.
-Be sure to include diversity in gender and ethnicity.
+As a brand, we prefer observational images, where the subjects are not looking at the camera or smiling artificially, and preferably ones that artfully reflect our campus' true diversity in gender and ethnicity.

 Digital Illustration